Denis Keogh

-Denis Thomas Keogh (1838 - 24 August 1911) was a member of the Queensland Legislative Assembly.
+Denis Thomas Keogh (1838 – 24 August 1911) was a member of the Queensland Legislative Assembly.

-Biography
+Early life

 Keogh was born at Galway, Ireland, the son of Thomas Joseph Keogh and his wife Margaret (née O'Toole).
 He was educated at St. Patrick's College, Thurles in Tipperary and St Thomas' College in Newbridge.
 He arrived at Melbourne in 1854, working as a clerk and an auctioneer before moving to Queensland in 1859.
 Here he managed Alderton and Juandah stations.
-From 1862 until his death he was a storekeeper in Ipswich.

 He married Agnes McPhail in 1858 (died 1899) and together had one daughter.

-Keogh died on a goods train bound for Ipswich in August 1911 and his funeral proceeded from his Brisbane Street residence to the Ipswich General Cemetery.
+From 1862 until his death Keogh was a storekeeper in Ipswich.
+He was a strong supporter of the Irish and Catholic movements, and the Hibernian Benefits Society in Ipswich.

-Public life
+Political life

+Keogh served on the Ipswich council for eleven years, and became mayor in 1893.

-Keogh, at first representing Labour, won the seat of Rosewood at the 1896 Queensland Colonial election, but the election was declared void and a by-election was called.
+First representing Labour, he won the seat of Rosewood at the 1896 Queensland Colonial election, but the election was declared void and a by-election was called.
 He won again and held the seat until 1902 when he was defeated by Robert Hodge.
 Hodge however was unseated by petition in December 1904 and Keogh was appointed to represent Rosewood once again.
 He went on to hold the seat until his death in 1911.

+Final days

+On Thursday 24 August 1911, Keogh left Parliament House in Brisbane in good health, taking the 10:00 pm Ipswich goods train, alighting at 11:30 pm, presumed to have experienced a heart attack, before being conveyed home where he died.
+His funeral proceeded from his Brisbane Street residence to the Ipswich General Cemetery.